AnnaVyvert/AnnaVyvert/README.md

 </div>

 <div align="center">
-<h3> I am a FE developer on angular and react a little.
-I don't mind to make BE with node.js </h3>
+<h3> I am a FE developer on angular and react a little. sometimes I do DevOps and system design </h3>
 </div>

 ## ⚙ technologies and tools I'm interested in: